Dharmin132/Machine-Learning-Labs/README.md

 - A text file containing link to the Google Colab Notebook
 - Datasets - .CSV, .XLSX or .MAT file(s)

+---

-lab_viva.ipynb contains questions that were asked in the viva session.
+`lab_viva.ipynb` contains questions that were asked in the viva session.

+---
+Fork it, clone it and play around with code as per your will!